-- Display with LED Indicators The 3-character display with its four relevant LED indicators provide the controller's operational information.
-The following screens are displayed in sequence: - PV ARRAY VOLTS (and LED) PV ARRAY KW (and LED) BATTERY BANK VOLTS (and LED) Power Status Code - Charge Status LED Indicators The at-a-glance LEDs identify the charging stage the controller is in [BULK (blue), ABSORB (yellow), FLOAT (green), or EQUALIZE (all 3 charge LEDs on)]. - Fault LED Indicator the Fault LED (red) illuminates to indicate when a fault condition exists.
-When the FAULT LED comes on, the display also shows the F## fault code used to determine the fault condition.
-For details about fault codes, see Section 5.3, Troubleshooting Based on Fault Codes. - Aux (Auxiliary) Relay LED Indicator The AUX LED (yellow) illuminates when the auxiliary relay is energized. - SELECT Pushbutton This pushbutton allows the display to stop or resume automatic scrolling, to quickly advance thru the operational screens while the display is auto-scrolling, or to allow you to manually scroll thru the screens when the display is not auto-scrolling.
+- Display with LED Indicators A 3-character display with four relevant LED (green) indicators provide the controller's operational information.
+The following screens are displayed in sequence: - PV ARRAY VOLTS (and LED) PV ARRAY KW (and LED) BATTERY BANK VOLTS (and LED) BATTERY BANK AMPS (and LED) Power Status Code1 - Charge Status LED Indicators The at-a-glance LEDs identify the charging stage the controller is in [BULK (blue), ABSORB (yellow), FLOAT (green), or EQUALIZE (all 3 charge LEDs on)]. - Fault LED Indicator The FAULT LED (red) illuminates to indicate when a fault condition exists.
+When the FAULT LED comes on, the display also shows the F## fault code which is used to determine the fault condition.
+For details about the fault codes, see Section 5.3, Troubleshooting Based on Fault Codes. - Aux (Auxiliary) Relay LED Indicator The AUX LED (yellow) illuminates when the auxiliary relay is energized. - SELECT Pushbutton This pushbutton allows the display to stop or resume automatic scrolling, to quickly advance thru the operational screens while the display is auto-scrolling, or to allow you to manually scroll thru the screens when the display is not auto-scrolling.
 This pushbutton can also enable an equalization charge when pressed with the RESET pushbutton. - RESET Pushbutton This pushbutton allows you to clear a fault, and to enable an equalization charge when pressed with the SELECT pushbutton.

 Note 1: The Power Status Code shows each time when manually scrolling through the screens.
-It also shows when the display is during auto-scrolling and the output power is being limited.
+It also shows when the display is auto-scrolling and the output power is being limited.
 For details about power codes, see Section 4.2.3, Power Status Codes.